wundergraph/wundergraph/docs-website/src/pages/docs/supported-frontend-frameworks/vite-js.md

 combine it with the SWR integration, and use it with frameworks like Next.JS, Vite, or even plain React.

-## Examples of using Next.js and WunderGraph
+## Examples of using Vite and WunderGraph

 If you're looking for examples, here's a list: